narenallam/OrderMatchingSystem/README.md

 * I converted these use cases to unittests(refer ./tests folder), later did a lot of refactoring to achieve the results.
 * used asynchronous lock-free logger for the reduction of latencies and for the real-time instrumentation.

 ## Design and Approach

-    There are two maps one for sell and one for buy. each map contains {stock: orderqueue}
+    There are two unordered_maps one for sell and one for buy.
+    Each map contains {stock: orderqueue} associations.
+    orderqueue is self-managed, memory-pooled and lock-free container.
+    When a new buy order arrives, matcher deducts all sell orders from the  orderqueue, and updates the status to 'Success'
+    When a new sell order arrives, matcher deducts all buy orders from the  orderqueue, and updates the status to 'Success'.

+        Note: Even we have two order quques, one queue will always be empty(either buy or sell).
+              Application is single threaded.

     Treading model:
         * Used Producer - Consumer and Boss-Worker threading models
         * The design depends on which runs faster(Producer or Consumer).